SOCIETY OF DAUGHTERS OF THE AMERICAN REVOLUTION

 - Mobile Chapter, Mobile.
 Organized January 10, 1901.
 First Regent, Mrs. Richard H. Clarke.

 - Peter Forney Chapter, Montgomery.
 Organized January 19, 1898.
 First Regent, Mrs. John M. Wyly.

 - Tuscaloosa Chapter, Tuscaloosa.
 Organized February 20, 1901.
 First Regent, Mrs. Ellen Peter Bryce.

 - Twickenham Town Chapter, Huntsville.
 Organized May 1908.

 - History of Alabama and Dictionary of Alabama Biography Volume 2, 1921

-As family historian, do you have friends and family ask you how to get started in family research?
+As a family historian, do you have friends and family ask you how to get started in family research?
 This is a hard question to answer in a few minutes.
-Refer them to the book below to help them get started in this fun hobby.
-Purchase several – Books make great Christmas gifts!
+Refer them to the book below to help them get started on this fun hobby.
+Purchase several – Books make great gifts!